AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

 ### Removing a video profile from folders by way of Properties {#removing-video-profiles-from-folders-by-way-of-properties}

-1. Tap or click the AEM logo and navigate to **[!UICONTROL Assets]** and then to the folder that you want to remove a video profile from.
+1. Tap the Experience Manager logo and navigate to **[!UICONTROL Assets]** and then to the folder that you want to remove a video profile from.
 1. On the folder, tap the check mark to select it and then tap  **[!UICONTROL Properties]**.
 1. Select the **[!UICONTROL Video Profiles]** tab and select **[!UICONTROL None]** from the drop-down menu and click **[!UICONTROL Save & Close]**.
 Folders that have a profile already assigned to it are indicated by the display of the profile's name directly below the folder name.